sumanbhattarai/isc2-cc/README.md

 > 📌 Summary: Isolate smart devices like you would internet-facing servers—**assume they're risky**, and **limit what they can access**.

+# ☁️ Cloud Computing

+## ☁️ What Is the Cloud?

+Cloud computing has revolutionized IT by **delivering computing services over a network**, typically the internet.
+Let’s break it down clearly.

+### 🧠 Simple Definition

+> Cloud computing is **any service that delivers computing resources to a remote customer over a network**.

+- Example 1: Checking your Gmail — Google runs it in the cloud.
+- Example 2: Launching a server in AWS — it's a virtual server running in Amazon’s data center.
+- Example 3: Automating emails in Salesforce — your code runs in their cloud infrastructure.

+You don’t have to manage the hardware or worry about the infrastructure — **the complexity is abstracted away**.

+### 📜 NIST Formal Definition

+> _"Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources... that can be rapidly provisioned and released with minimal management effort or service provider interaction."_ — **NIST SP 800-145**

+### 🔍 Let’s Unpack That

+- **Ubiquitous & Convenient**
+  - Cloud services are available from anywhere with internet access.
+- **On-Demand**

+  - Spin up or shut down resources whenever needed (self-service model).

+- **Network Access**

+  - Usually via the internet, though **private clouds** exist too.

+- **Shared Resources**

+  - Computing power is pooled and shared among users — leading to better efficiency and scalability.

+- **Configurable & Scalable**

+  - You can tailor services to your exact needs (e.g. more RAM, storage, etc.) and scale up or down quickly.

+- **Minimal Management Effort**
+  - No need to call tech support or rack a server — it’s mostly automated.

+### 💡 Why It Matters

+- Reduces costs
+- Increases agility
+- Scales with your business
+- Requires less IT overhead

+Cloud computing isn’t a single technology — it’s a delivery model that encompasses **storage, servers, networks, software, and more**.

+Let me know if you'd like to dive into types of cloud services (like IaaS, PaaS, SaaS) next!

 ---

 ✨ **Stay vigilant, stay secure, and ace your (ISC)² CC Exam!** 🚀